obica-ai/New-dynamic-model-for-dryVR/README.md

-DryVR 2.0 is a software for hybrid system verification.
+DryVR 2.0 is a software tool for verifying hybrid systems.
+It supports reachability analysis of _gray-box_ systems, that is, systems that are described in part as a transition system and in part as a black-box simulator.

 Please find the documentation at

 http://dryvr-02.readthedocs.io/en/latest/